geobtaa/metadata/docs/recipes/R-02_socrata.md

 !!! warning " "

-	This recipe includes steps that use the metadata toolkit [GEOMG](https://geobtaa.github.io/metadata/geomg/).
-Access to GEOMG is restricted to UMN BTAA-GIN staff and requires a login account.
+	This recipe includes steps that use the metadata toolkit [GBL Admin](https://geobtaa.github.io/metadata/GBL Admin/).
+Access to GBL Admin is restricted to UMN BTAA-GIN staff and requires a login account.
 External users can create their own list or use one provided in this repository.

 ``` mermaid
 graph TB